LaFrance Nova

 LaFrance Silenced Colt .45

 Notes: This is a highly modified M1911A1, using a revolutionary new suppression device.
 The silencer is attached to the slide and dampens both mechanical and bullet noise, as well as muzzle and breech flash.
 The silencer is designed for use with standard ammunition.
-Since it does not use bullet wipes, the silencer does not wear out.
+Since it does not use bullet wipes, the silencer does not wear out nearly so quickly.

 Twilight 2000 Notes: With the Mk 23 Mod 0 in short supply sometimes, US special operations troops were sometimes issued this weapon.